‘every moment of the action was alive…a crisp, dynamic performance…’

 Having conducted every significant orchestra in his Chilean homeland, Paolo has been awarded prizes three times by the Arts Critics Association as Symphonic and Opera Conductor of the Year.

 In addition to the upcoming engagements named above, Paolo Bortolameolli’s recent guesting dates include the Gulbenkian Orchestra in Lisbon, Detroit Symphony Orchestra, Orquesta Sinfónica Simón Bolívar in Caracas, and the Orquesta Filarmónica de Buenos Aires.

-He is passionately committed to new music and audiences, having developed innovative projects such as the RiteNow, a celebration of the 100 Anniversary of Rite of Spring and also as the creator of ‘PONLE PAUSA’, a project that seeks to revolutionise the concept of music education through the implementation of short videos and concerts targeting social network users.
-This year he was invited as lecturer for a TED Talk in New York.
+He is passionately committed to new music and audiences, having developed innovative projects such as RiteNow, a celebration of the centennial of “The Rite of Spring” and also as the creator of “Ponle Pausa”, a project that seeks to revolutionise the concept of music education through the implementation of short videos and concerts targeting social network users.
+Paolo conducted ATLAS, a landmark new production of Meredith Monk’s inventive opera, performed at Walt Disney Concert Hall in Los Angeles.
+In 2019 he was invited as lecturer for a TED Talk in New York.